- The main difference between Morkies and Yorkies is that the Morkie is a crossbreed between the Maltese and a Yorkie.

 On average, the Morkie is taller and heavier than the Yorkie.
 Also, the Yorkie only comes in combinations of blue and tan/gold colors, while the Morkie comes in a larger variety of colors.

 Also, while the Yorkie is a purebred dog that is recognized by the American Kennel Club (AKC), the Morkie is not.
-However, this crossbreed is recognized by other organizations, including the Dog Registry of America and American Canine Hybrid Club.
+However, this crossbreed is recognized by other organizations, including the Dog Registry of America and the American Canine Hybrid Club.

 Additionally, the Yorkie originated in England, while the Morkie originated in the United States.